The HIV lifecycle in detail

 Main types of HIV drugs

 There are more than 30 HIV drugs and formulations.
 Only a few combinations are now commonly used.
+Others are in development.

 |NRTIs/NtRTIs (“nukes”)||Nucleoside/tide reverse transcriptase inhibitors or nucleoside/tide analogues|